GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
-Software is much more complicated.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
-> ~ *Butler Lampson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts